Act 31 & Indigenous Education

 Meeting the requirement of Act 31 is more than an obligation for certification; it represents our university’s commitment to serve our diverse communities and the American Indian tribes and bands who reside within its borders.
 The Act 31 Coordinator connects with various partners in the School of Education and across the State of Wisconsin to develop the Act 31 implementation plan for the School of Education.

-Field Day Lab brings a design team, including the software engineers, artists, and education researchers with diverse disciplinary backgrounds, to support the development and implementation of the educator’s vision.
+Field Day Learning Games brings a design team, including the software engineers, artists, and education researchers with diverse disciplinary backgrounds, to support the development and implementation of the educator’s vision.

 Field Experience handbook.
 Students and staff are responsible for knowing and complying with policies in the handbook.

 MERIT (Media, Education Resources, and Information Technology) is a library and technology service unit that serves community partners and the UW-Madison School of Education.
 MERIT provides check-out of books and classroom materials.
 They also offer laptops and other digital equipment check-out, such as camcorders & tripods.
 MERIT also offers reservable spaces, computer labs, and quiet study rooms, as well as a laminator and color and large-format printing.